gingerhome/gingee-cli/README.md

 # GingerJS CLI: Command Reference

-The `gingerjs-cli` is the official, all-in-one command-line interface for the GingerJS platform.
+The `gingerjs-cli` is the official, all-in-one command-line interface for the **[GingerJS platform](https://github.com/gingerhome/gingerjs)**.
 It is a powerful tool for both developers and system administrators, designed to streamline every phase of the application lifecycle, from initial project creation to ongoing production management.

 ## Installation